Blubern/GCH-CSharpAspUnitTest/README.md

 ### Success criteria

-* Your Test are Green and the Code is much better readable and understandable
+* Your Tests are Green and the Code is much better readable and understandable

 ## Challenge 4 - Convert Phyton code into C# Code
-In this challange we want to convert phyton code into c# for our project.
+In this challenge, we want to convert phyton code into c# for our project.

 ### Actions
 - Open the FinancialCalculator.py file and ask copilot if he can help you to migrate it to c#
-- Take care that the user input and the console output is removed and converted into parameter and function results.
+- Take care that the user input and the console output are removed and converted into parameter and function results.
-- When you have your C# Class of the Phyton code create a Blazor Page that the user can execute the Financial Calcualtion
+- When you have your C# Class of the Phyton code create a Blazor Page that the user can execute the Financial Calculation

 ### Success criteria

 * The Phyton Code is converted to C# and the user can Navigate to a Blazor Page and execute the financial Calculation

-# Solutions / Insperation - Spoilerwarning
+# Solutions / Inspiration - Spoiler warning
 > [!WARNING]
-> Read thic chapter only when you are finished or you get stuck in a Challange
+> Read this chapter only when you are finished or you get stuck in a Challenge

 ## Challenge 0 - Tipps
 - Take a look in the: [More Information about Github Copilot, Github Copilot Chat and VS2022](#More-Information-about-Github-Copilot,-Github-Copilot-Chat-and-VS2022) section.